Frequently Asked Questions

 *Will we need to get a lawyer?

-Why did we choose to pursue affiliation with the Global Methodist Church?
+Why did we choose to pursue affiliation with the Global Methodist Church (GMC)?

 Although there are many reasons, the short answer is that the Global Methodist Church (GMC) represents the most hopeful vision that aligns with our preferred future.
 This short video captures many of those reasons.